Graylog2/documentation/pages/installation/operating_system_packages.rst

   $ sudo rpm -Uvh https://packages.graylog2.org/repo/packages/graylog-3.1-repository_latest.rpm
   $ sudo yum install graylog-server

+.. hint:: If you want the :ref:`Integrations Plugins <integrations_plugins>` or the :ref:`Enterprise Plugins <enterprise_features>` installed, you need to install them now.
+The following install all official provided packages by Graylog at the same time: ``sudo yum install graylog-server graylog-enterprise-plugins graylog-integrations-plugins graylog-enterprise-integrations-plugins``

 After the installation completed successfully, Graylog can be started with the following commands.
 Make sure to use the correct command for your operating system.